tastyigniter/docs/installation.md

 ## Install TastyIgniter

+There are two ways you can install TastyIgniter, either using the Quick or Command-line installation instructions.

 ### Quick Installation

 1. [Download](https://tastyigniter.com/download) and unzip the TastyIgniter setup wizard into an empty directory on your server.